RetroMaximus/OverBlast-Alpha/README.md

 Known Bugs

 Recently fix but incase these errors show again.
-A lot of red messages when Overblast first starts indicating pattern or velocity file are missing you should do the following.
+A lot of red messages when Overblast first starts indicating pattern or velocity default files are missing you should do the following.
 Click Create_New button to create temp defaults then close and reopen Overblast.

 Song Playlist -